reactive-firewall/multicast/.github/CONTRIBUTING.md

 When sitting down to do some triaging work, start with the list of untriaged tickets.
 Consider all tickets that do not have a label as untriaged.
 The first step is to categorize the ticket into one of the following categories and either close the ticket or assign an appropriate lable.
 The reported issue

  *  is not valid
 If you think the ticket is invalid comment why you think it is invalid, then close the ticket.
-Tickets might be invalid if they were already fixed in the past or it was decided that the proposed feature will not be implemented because it does not conform with the overall goal of Pocket-PiAI Project.
+Tickets might be invalid if they were already fixed in the past or it was decided that the proposed feature will not be implemented because it does not conform with the overall goal of Multicast Project.
 Also if you happen to know that the problem was already reported, label the ticket with Status: duplicate, reference the other ticket that is already addressing the problem and close the duplicate.

 Examples: